-Payment is due in full within the first five (5) days of class or start of term.
+Student account balances are due in full the 11th class day for the Spring and Fall terms; 5th class day for Summer term.
 Students unable to meet this requirement should contact the Treasurer's Office.

 Late fees will be assessed on past-due installment plans and outstanding balances with no payment arrangements.